Southbank

 Table Chart PROFILE FAQ

-Southbank features a more urban dwelling mix with significant apartment living, with a predominantly rental market
+Southbank features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Southbank's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings such as semi-detached units, apartments, and other types.
-Home ownership in Southbank stood at 13.0%, with 18.2% of dwellings under mortgage and 68.8% rented out.
-The median monthly mortgage repayment was $1,900, and the median weekly rent was $411.
-Nationally, Southbank's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Southbank's dwelling structures, as per the latest Census, comprised 0.0% houses and 100.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Southbank was at 13.0%, with mortgaged dwellings at 18.2% and rented ones at 68.8%.
+The median monthly mortgage repayment was $1,900, lower than Melbourne metro's $2,000, while the median weekly rent was $411, higher than Melbourne metro's $390.
+Nationally, Southbank's mortgage repayments were higher at $1,900 compared to the Australian average of $1,863, and rents were also higher at $411 against the national figure of $375.

 Frequently Asked Questions - Housing